 Opioid drug abuse can cause a variety of serious medical problems.
 These include neonatal abstinence syndrome and transmissible diseases contracted through injection drug abuse, such as HIV/AIDs and hepatitis C.

-Illicit And Prescription Drug Abuse In Washington
+Illicit And Prescription Drug Abuse

-Methamphetamine, cocaine and benzodiazepines (Ativan, Valium, Xanax) are abused at high rates in Washington.
+Methamphetamine, cocaine, and benzodiazepines (Ativan, Valium, Xanax) are abused at high rates in Washington.
 In King County, which includes Seattle, overdose deaths have hit a record high.
 This trend includes increased overdose deaths caused by these substances.
 From 2011 to 2016, methamphetamine-related deaths increased nearly 400 percent in King County, climbing from 20 fatalities to 98.

 Methamphetamine is a problem throughout Washington, particularly among people who inject drugs.
 In Washington, meth is frequently abused by people who use heroin.